antonio-lazarenni/glitch-console/README.md

 Welcome to Glitch Console
 =================

-A small tool for people who use glich on iPad for development.
+A small tool for people who use [Glitch](https://glitch.com) on iPad for development.
 Which allows you to debug your code with `console.log` directly to the page.

 ## Instalation